Ho1ocron/Ho1ocron/README.md

 # Hi, I'm Iaroslav!

-I'm junior C++ and C# game developer who is excited to create a game of his dreams.
-However, now I'm working on my Telegram bot, learning python backend.
-Also, I really enjoy painting and designing, so I tried my self in creating simple sites on
-JavaScript.
-I like to learn new things by working on my projects.
+I'm C#/C++ game developer and backend python developer.
+I'm also learning frontend and web in general.